djpr-data/djprlabourdash/README.md

 Most contributions to the dashboard will come in the `viz_` files.
 These contain the code that creates the graphs on the dashboard.

-Generally, each graph has its own function – the only exception are some functions that produce multiple related graphs that are combined with `{patchwork}`.
+Generally, **each graph has its own function** – the only exception are some functions that produce multiple related graphs that are combined with `{patchwork}`.

-### Naming graph functions
+### Graph functions’ names

 Graph functions all **must start with `viz_`**.
 The general naming convention is: